tanveerj5/Comprehensive-Overview-of-Machine-Learning-Regression-Models/README.md

 ---

+## ⚙️ Data Preprocessing: A Universal Step

+Data preprocessing is a crucial step before applying any machine learning model.
+It ensures the data is clean, consistent, and ready for analysis.
+The common steps include:

+- **📥 Data Importing:** Loading datasets using libraries like Pandas.
+- **🔍 Handling Missing Values:** Replacing or removing missing data.
+- **🛠️ Encoding Categorical Variables:** Converting categorical variables into numerical form.
+- **⚖️ Feature Scaling:** Applying techniques like Standardization or Normalization.
+- **✂️ Train-Test Split:** Dividing data into training and testing sets to evaluate model performance.

+These steps ensure that all models can process the data effectively and yield reliable predictions.

+---

 ## 📊 1.
 Decision Tree Regression

 **Decision Tree Regression** splits the dataset into distinct branches based on feature conditions.
 It's intuitive and easy to interpret but can be prone to overfitting if not tuned properly.